xray-imaging/2bm-docs/docs/source/publications.rst

 Publications
 ============

+TO BE COMPLETED:

 Credits
 ~~~~~~~

+TO BE COMPLETED:

-We kindly request that you cite the following article :cite:`de2016nanoscale` related to the **TXM of 32-ID**
+We kindly request that you cite the following article :cite:`de2016nanoscale` related to the **2-BM**

 If you have been using **TomoPy** for the 3D reconstructions, please cite :cite:`gursoy2014tomopy`